The truth about… Divorce

 Another major pitfall with a ‘DIY Divorce’ is that many separating couples don’t realise a divorce doesn’t sever financial ties between a couple.
 So having completed a ‘DIY Divorce’, they may find themselves many years later faced with a financial claim from an ex-spouse.
 To avoid this, it’s crucial to reach a financial agreement with your spouse before you finalise your divorce.
 Then simply ask a solicitor to make this agreement into a formal agreement – known as a Consent Order – which then needs to be approved by the Court.
 Only then should you finalise the divorce itself.
 Solicitors costs can be kept to an absolute minimum if all they are required to do is to draw up the financial agreement.
 Costs only escalate when a couple can’t reach an agreement as to a financial settlement.

 If any of our readers are thinking about beginning divorce proceedings, do you recommend that they start straight away or wait a little while?

-Everyone’s circumstances are different, that’s why it is so important to get legal advice before making any decisions.
+Everyone’s circumstances are different; that’s why it is so important to get legal advice before making any decisions.
 Often people are in a state of shock when they first separate, so this isn’t the right time to be making any major decisions, such as where they will live.
-Others are keen to get matters sorted as quickly as possible to cut all ties and move on and, in a rush to do so, often finalise matters without even having an understanding of their spouse’s financial situation or their own future financial needs.
-There are many other factors to take into account when considering the timing of a divorce, such as the value of marital assets and whether these are likely to increase or decrease in the future.
+Others are keen to get matters sorted as quickly as possible to cut all ties and move on.
+In a rush to do so, they often finalise matters without even understanding their spouse’s financial situation or their own future financial needs.
+There are many other factors to consider when considering the timing of a divorce, such as the value of marital assets and whether these are likely to increase or decrease in the future.
 Always take legal advice!